Future of the Royal Navy: Helicopters

-The future AEW capability of the FAA is the "Crowsnest" programme, is set to replace the Sea King ASaC.7 which retired in September 2018.
 The Thales Crowsnest radar is a slightly upgraded version of the existing Searchwater 2000 radar.
 As part of the process of the system reaching initial operating capability, Crowsnest was deployed with the Royal Navy's carrier task group in 2021.
 However, the system experienced operating challenges.
-Initial operating capability of the system is now expected in the second quarter of 2023 and full operating capability in 2024/25.
-It has been reported that initially five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.
+Initial operating capability of the system was achieved in July 2023 with full operating capability declared in early 2025.
+Despite the original intent to have up to 10 Merlin helicopters deploy the Crowsnest system, it has been reported that initially only five Merlins will be equipped with Crowsnest, three of these being normally assigned to the "high readiness" aircraft carrier.